cehteh/unsynn/README.md

 The `unsynn!{}` macro will generate the `Parser` and `ToToken` impls (and more).
 This is optional, the impls could be written by hand when necessary.

-Notice that unsynn can implements `Parser` and `ToTokens` for many standard rust types.
+Notice that unsynn implements `Parser` and `ToTokens` for many standard rust types.
 Like we use `u32` in this example.

 ```rust